Find Grad Schools

 11 Yearly Graduations

 The most popular school in the United States for computer and information sciences and support services students seekinga doctor's degree is University of Southern Mississippi.
 Roughly 14,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,508 per year, while in-state graduate students, on average, pay $9,508 per year.
+The average in-state tuition for full-time undergraduates is $9,340 per year, while in-state graduate students, on average, pay $9,340 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in computer and information sciences and support services from Southern Miss.
-About 20% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Around 83% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #2